openUC2/UC2-GIT/MDK/Readme.md

   <tr>
    <td>ASSEMBLY BASE
    </td>
-   <td>The Assembly Base plate (“Skeleton”) is the frame and backplane of the UC2 project, determining the size and layout of the optical system.
+   <td>The Assembly Base plate (“Skeleton” of the setups) is the frame and backplane of the UC2 project, determining the size and layout of the optical system.
 UC2 modules attach to the baseplate positions, which have a backplane to electrically and logically connect modules together.
    </td>
   </tr>
   <tr>